grayerbeard/myLlmTest/README.md

 # Obsidian LLM Testing GUI

+For notes on running a fork under windows see MyNotes.MD.

 ## Overview

 - This project provides a graphical user interface (GUI) application for testing local Large Language Models (LLMs) within the context of Obsidian or similar note-taking and personal knowledge management systems.